 A few words from Sinead at Serendipity…

-Since [WHEN?] we have worked together to provide funded counselling places to support men’s mental health.
+We are proud to have worked together with Menfulness to provide funded counselling places to support men’s mental health.

 The guys at Menfulness offer a social inclusion programme which offers activities such as social circuits, football, running and they even have an allotment.
 They bring men together to socialise, exercise, enjoy themselves, talk and let off steam in a non-judging, friendly and supportive environment.
 They recognised that, on average, for every 10 guys who attended an activity there was 1 who needed professional mental health support that they could not provide.
 That’s where Serendipity Counselling comes in.